lopez-cariboni/lopez-cariboni/content/post/writing-technical-content/index.md

 ---
-title: Writing technical content in Markdown
+title: Writing technical content in Academic
 date: 2019-07-12
 math: true
+diagram: true
 image:
-  placement: 2
+  placement: 3
   caption: 'Image credit: [**John Moeses Bauan**](https://unsplash.com/photos/OGZtQF8iC0g)'
 ---

-Hugo Blox Builder is designed to give technical content creators a seamless experience.
-You can focus on the content and Wowchemy handles the rest.
+Academic is designed to give technical content creators a seamless experience.
+You can focus on the content and Academic handles the rest.

 **Highlight your code snippets, take notes on math classes, and draw diagrams from textual representation.**

-On this page, you'll find some examples of the types of technical content that can be rendered with Wowchemy.
+On this page, you'll find some examples of the types of technical content that can be rendered with Academic.

 ## Examples

 ### Code

-Wowchemy supports a Markdown extension for highlighting code syntax.
-You can customize the styles under the `syntax_highlighter` option in your `config/_default/params.yaml` file.
+Academic supports a Markdown extension for highlighting code syntax.
+You can enable this feature by toggling the `highlight` option in your `config/_default/params.toml` file.

     ```python
     import pandas as pd